iov-one/weave/docs/tutorial/handler.rst

 Now that we have all the pieces, let us put them together and write tests.

+First we start by defining a pattern that we will follow in all our tests to make easier for the reader to navigate through them.
-To make things easier to understand and follow, we use the same structure / pattern accross all our use cases.
-A function to test a Check method would look like this :
+A function to test a handler Check method would look like this :

 .. code:: go